-A normality test is a preliminary test conducted as see if the data to be used comes from a normally distributed population.
-A possibility and the normally distributed if the significance value is > 0.05.
+A normality test is a preliminary test conducted to see if the data to be used comes from a normally distributed population.
+A population is said to be normally distributed if the significance value is > 0.05.
 The normality test used the One-Sample Kolmogorov-Smirnov test.
 The data normality test was carried out on both groups of dependent variable data, namely critical thinking skills, implemented using the LCI model.
 A summary of the results of the data normality test can be seen in Table 2.

 Table 2.
-Summary of Data Normality Test Results

-D d 6 37 2 - 1-1 - Kolmogorov-Smirnov Score Kolmogorov-Smirnov D Depen dent Variable - Statistics Sig.
-Alpha Desc.
+Summary of Data Normality Test Results Dependent Variable Kolmogorov-Smirnov Score P Statistics Sig.
+Alpha bha Desc.
 Critical Pre-test 0,087 0,188 0,05 Normal Thinking Skills Post-test 0,062 0,200 0,05 Normal

 Based on the test results, it is known that the tested samples are normally distributed.
-The can be seen from the analysis results, which show that the significant value of all dependent variables is greater than the alpha value used, which is 0.05, and then H0 is accepted.
+This can be seen from the analysis results, which show that the significant value of all dependent variables is greater than the alpha value used, which is 0.05, and then H0 is accepted.
 This means that there is no deviation from the data of each independent variable so that the dependent variable data is usually distributed.

 The homogeneity test aims to see the sample data group comes from a population with the same variance.
-The homogeneity test was carried out go the corrected data, including the average critical thinking skills score.
+The homogeneity test was carried out on the corrected data, including the average critical thinking skills score.
 Homogeneity test using Levene's Test of Equality of Error Variances.
 The summary results of the homogeneity test can be seen in Table 3.